 High-quality and warm wool liners for men and women.
 Great as an extra layer or base layer in extremely cold weather.

-These Dakine Element glove liners are thin yet they are very warm for liner gloves.
+These Dakine Element glove liners are thin yet very warm for liner gloves.
 They feature a Polartec Wind Pro material that is engineered to reduce the extent of the wind chill you feel on your fingers when you go out hiking in the winter.

 Highlighted Features:

-- Polartec Wind Pro material to reduce wind chill.
+• Polartec Wind Pro material to reduce wind chill.

-- Silicone grip palm pattern for a firm grip on tools.
+• Silicone grip palm pattern for a firm grip on tools.

-- Touch-friendly fingertips to aid the use of smartphones.
+• Touch-friendly fingertips to aid the use of smartphones.

 6. Minus 33 Merino Wool Fingerless Glove liners